osisoft/AVEVA-Adapter-RDBMS-Docs/v1/installation/system-requirements.md

 Alternatively, you can use tar.gz files with binaries to build your own custom installers or containers for Linux.
 For more information on installation of the PI Adapter for RDBMS with a Docker container, see [Install PI Adapter for RDBMS using Docker](xref:InstallPIAdapterForRDBMSUsingDocker).

-When collecting data via ODBC, PI Adapter for RDBMS requires that the appropriate ODBC driver for your data source is properly installed and configured.
+When collecting data through ODBC, PI Adapter for RDBMS requires that the appropriate ODBC driver for your data source is properly installed and configured.